Top Boy street casting maestro Des Hamilton tells his wildest stories

 “Somebody mentioned the other day about Letitia Wright, asking me if I felt proud of her,” he notes about the Marvel star, who he cast fresh out of acting school for a four-episode stint on Top Boy, her breakout role.
 “Letitia was going to do all of that whether she met me or not.
 I wasn’t raised to think like that.
 Those people, they were all going where they were going.
 It’d be dreadfully unmodest for me to be like, ‘I did that.’”
 He shrugs.
 “I just did my job.”

-‘Top Boy’ season five is streaming now on Netflix
+‘Top Boy: The Final Season’ is streaming now on Netflix

 Join our commenting forum